 Marco Borsato was born to an Italian father and Dutch mother in Alkmaar, Noord-Holland, on December 21, 1966.
-He spent his childhood years divided between Italy, where his father ran a restaurant, and The Netherlands, where he went to school.
+He spent his childhood years in both Italy, where his father ran a restaurant, and The Netherlands, where he went to school.
 After the divorce of his parents, Borsato settled with his mother in Alkmaar.
-After high school, Borsato went to a chef's school.
+After high school, he went to a chef's school.
 Then he went into military service.
 It was there that he got his first taste of music.
-After military service, Borsato worked daytime jobs in his mother's shop and construction and evening shifts in restaurants and cafes.
-He also managed to take some singing lessons.
+After military service, Borsato worked daytime jobs in construction and in his mother's shop, as well as working evening shifts in restaurants and cafes; he also managed to take some singing lessons.
 After participating in a talent show, he set up a one-man show that attracted attention from vocal coaches Gerard Joling and Karin Bloemen, in addition to a manager.

 With their help, Borsato entered the preliminary rounds of the TV show circuit with a last-minute appearance on the Soundmixshow.
 Borsato won and qualified for the live finale, which he also won.
 Consequently, he was offered a recording contract.
 His first single, "At This Moment," appeared in May 1990.
-The single managed to reach the top of the charts, and Borsato's star was rising.
-In August of the same year, Borsato's first record appeared, titled Emozioni, and consisted entirely of Italian material.
-In 1991, Borsato's second single and album, Sento, appeared.
-Again, both were recorded in Italian.
+The single managed to reach the top of the charts, and Borsato's star began to rise.
+In August of the same year, his first record, Emozioni, was released, consisting entirely of Italian material.
+In 1991, Borsato's second single and album, Sento, arrived; both were recorded in Italian.
 Neither the album nor the single fared well.
 With 1992's Giorno Per Giorno, written by Borsato himself, record sales continued to drop even further.

-Polydor decided it was time for a change and forced Borsato to shave of his moustache, take dancing lessons, and re-style his clothing.
-His music, too, was re-styled: a team of Dutch songwriters collaborated with composer John Ewbank to translate Italian material and write some original Dutch compositions.
-In 1994, the single "Dromen Zijn Bedrog," was released.
+Polydor decided it was time for a change and forced Borsato to shave off his moustache, take dancing lessons, and re-style his clothing.
+His music, too, was restyled: a team of Dutch songwriters collaborated with composer John Ewbank to translate Italian material and write some original Dutch compositions.
+In 1994, the single "Dromen Zijn Bedrog" was released.
 After a few months of silence, the single suddenly catapulted to the top of the charts, where it stayed for an amazing 13 weeks.
 Eventually, more than 350,000 copies were sold.
-The single's success had a direct spin-off: the new album, simply titled Marco, crossed the counter a half a million times.
-At the end of the year the second single, "Waarom Nou Jij?," also managed to reach the highest position.
+The single's success had a direct spin-off: the new album, simply titled Marco, crossed the counter a half-million times.
+At the end of the year, the second single, "Waarom Nou Jij?," also managed to reach the highest position.
 All of a sudden, Marco Borsato was one of the biggest names in Dutch pop music.

 The following year, the single "Ik Leef Niet Meer Voor Jou" became a smash hit.
-At the closing of the year, "De Waarheid" -- the first single of the forthcoming album bearing the same name, almost entirely written by John Ewbank -- was released.
-On the day of the album's release almost 300,000 copies were sold.
-The benchmark of half a million -- now almost a Borsato trademark -- was surpassed a few weeks later.
-Borsato sold thousands of records and was the most talked about star of the country.
-During the spring and summer, he toured Holland extensively, closing his tour with 14 sold-out shows in Ahoy (with over excess of a 150,000 visitors).
+At the end of the year, "De Waarheid" -- the first single from the forthcoming album bearing the same name and almost entirely written by John Ewbank -- arrived.
+On the day of its release, almost 300,000 copies were sold.
+The benchmark of half-a-million copies sold -- now almost a Borsato trademark -- was surpassed a few weeks later.
+He sold thousands of records and was the most talked about star in the country.
+During the spring and summer, he toured Holland extensively, closing his tour with 14 sold-out shows in Ahoy (with in excess of a 150,000 visitors).
 He also released the single "Wereld Zonder Jou," a collaboration with Trijntje Oosterhuis of Total Touch.
 The end of the year was a success, both professionally and personally, as he won the Popprijs in Groningen and announced that he was engaged to TV personality Leontine Ruiters and they would marry the next year.

-In 1998, Marco won several TMF awards and two Edisons, one for best singer, and one for the best single, for "Wereld Zonder Jou."
-A new album was released: De Bestemming.
-It too sold around half a million copies.
+In 1998, Marco won several TMF awards and two Edisons, one for best singer and one for the best single, for "Wereld Zonder Jou."
+A new album was released.
+De Bestemming. sold about half-a-million copies.
 SENA announced that Borsato was the most played artist on Dutch radio.
 In 1999, he was awarded the Gouden Harp and had another number one single with "Binnen."
 Again, he was celebrated as the most played artist on the radio.

 In 2000, Borsato released the studio album Luid en Duidelijk.
 It went platinum multiple times -- selling 400,000 copies -- and won him two TMF Awards.
-In October, he sold out nine shows in Ahoy'.
-In November the single "Wat Is Mijn Hart" was released.
-In 2001, Borsato won another Edison and SENA announced that Borsato, for the fourth consecutive year, was the most played artist on Dutch radio.
-In 2002, a compilation album, Onderweg, was released, along with a new single: "Lopen Op Het Water."
+In October, he sold out nine shows in Ahoy.
+In November, the single "Wat Is Mijn Hart" was released.
+In 2001, he won another Edison, and SENA announced that, for the fourth consecutive year, Borsato was the most played artist on Dutch radio.
+In 2002, a compilation album, Onderweg, was released, along with a new single, "Lopen Op Het Water."
 The song reached the number one position and was performed live at the wedding of crown prince Willem Alexander.
-In June, closing out his touring season, Borsato had three consecutive sold-out shows in De Kuip, with a total of more than a 150,000 people attending.
+Closing out his touring season in June, Borsato had three consecutive sold-out shows in De Kuip, with more than 150,000 people attending.